With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreHolbrook Counseling Center is a mental health facility in Mundelein, IL, located at 998 East Maple Street, in the 60060 zip code.
 Holbrook Counseling Center provides outpatient treatment.
-Holbrook Counseling Center provides couples/family therapy, individual psychotherapy and cognitive behavioral therapy to adults, young adults and seniors 65 or older.
+Holbrook Counseling Center provides group therapy, cognitive behavioral therapy and individual psychotherapy to adults, young adults and seniors 65 or older.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.